Nonexistence of generalized bent functions and the quadratic norm form equations: Preliminaries

-Let $E/F$ be quadratic extension of number fields.
-An \emph{quadratic norm form equation} (norm equation for short) is a equation of the form \eq{ N_{E/F}(\alpha)=a, } where $N_{E/F}$ is the norm from $E$ to $F$, $\alpha\in E$ is the undeterminant and $a\in F^\tm$ is a constant.
+Let $E/F$ be a quadratic extension of number fields.
+An \emph{quadratic norm form equation} (norm equation for short) is a equation of the form \eq{ N_{E/F}(\alpha)=a, } where $N_{E/F}$ is the norm from $E$ to $F$, $\alpha\in E$ is the indeterminate and $a\in F^\tm$ is a constant.